 Even though Kirsten Wagenaar studied psychology, she has been working in the field of community management since 2009.
-Starting as a community manager for the chamber of commerce, Kirsten became a consultant for a social media agency, KREM.
+Starting as a community manager for the Chamber of Commerce, Kirsten became a consultant for a social media agency, KREM.
 During which time, she founded the association for community management in the Netherlands, CMNL.
 When KREM merged with a larger digital company, eFocus, Kirsten became a social lead.
 But, as she wasn’t interested in pursuing a career in social media, Kirsten started freelancing as a community consultant in 2013 (under the name Waves & Wires).

 Then, in January of 2017, she started a company with Peter Staal, called Bind.
 Meanwhile, Kirsten has given hundreds of training presentations and courses on community building and management, consulted with over a hundred different organizations, wrote blogs and spoke at conferences.
-Bind has grown to 4 employees, community specialists that advise and do community management for their clients.
+Bind has grown to four employees, community specialists that advise and do community management for their clients.